Srinath-Anand/searxngdocs/index.md

 ---

-Back at the terminal: `sudo virtualenv -p python3 searxng-ve` - create a new  virtualenv called searxng-ve
+Back at the terminal: `cd /opt/searxng && sudo virtualenv -p python3 searxng-ve` - create a new  virtualenv called searxng-ve

 Activate the virtualenv - `. ./searxng-ve/bin/activate`